GerHobbelt/cef-wiki/ContributingWithGit.md

 # Replace <BranchName> with the name of your branch.
 git checkout <BranchName>

-# Merge commits from the main CEF repository branch into your local branch.
+# Rebase your commits on top of any new commits from the main CEF repository.
 # Replace "master" with a different branch name as appropriate (e.g. "2171", "2272", etc).
-git merge upstream/master
+git rebase upstream/master

 # Push the modifications to your personal remote repository
 git push origin <BranchName>
 ```

+For more information on using the rebase command go [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing/the-golden-rule-of-rebasing).

 # Pull Requests